All models are wrong, but some are useful.

 - Modeling tool properties and configuration

-- Collaboration practices with any underlying version control system(s) (if relevant)
+- Collaboration practices and proper use of any version control system(s)

 If documents are being generated from the models, the document templates should be defined early, as they will influence many of these decisions.
 System designers need to know where to store the model elements and any metadata or links that may be used for queries, document generation, or compliance.
 As a best practice, create a high-level, full-system skeleton model early to validate these usage scenarios.
 Teams then populate the model as the system evolves.